 Penalties for Driving Under the Influence of Drugs (DUI) in New Jersey

 The penalties associated with a conviction for driving under the influence of drugs (DUI) in New Jersey are the same as those associated with a first offense DWI when the individual’s blood alcohol content (BAC) registers at 0.10% or higher.
 As a result, those found guilty of these violations may be sentenced to penalties including a period of driver’s license suspension, imprisonment, fines, and program attendance at one of the State’s Intoxicated Driver Resource Centers (IDRC).
 Specifically, first offense DUI is punishable by the following:

 - Driver’s License Suspension: minimum of 7 months, maximum of 1 year

 - Intoxicated Driver Resource Center (IDRC): between 12 and 48 hours of program attendance

 - Motor Vehicle Commission Surcharge: $1,000 per year for 3 years

 Contact Middletown NJ DUI Defense Law Firm for Assistance

-For additional information as to how these Monmouth County DUI defense attorneys can assist you or someone you love in combating the State’s case and delivering the best chance of success, contact the West Long Branch, New Jersey office of Chamlin, Rosen, Uliano & Witherington at 732-440-3950 or toll free at 888-328-9131.
+For additional information as to how these Monmouth County DUI defense attorneys can assist you or someone, you love in combating the State’s case and delivering the best chance of success, contact the West Long Branch, New Jersey office of Chamlin, Uliano & Walsh at 732-440-3950 or 888-328-9131.